 The above quote is synonymous with the fighting spirit of the Allied forces during the Second World War.
 These great words come from the mouth a of a great man, fighting for the greatest cause: freedom against ultimate tyranny.
 The year is 1940 and the forces of Adolf Hitler, a man history knows to epitomise evil, is approaching the British isles from the newly-conquered French coast.
 Neville Chamberlain has resigned from his post as Prime Minister in a bout of fear and political failure.
 The British people, and all the peoples of the free world for that matter, turn its gaze and hopes to the leadership prowess of one underdog (AKA ‘The Bulldog’): Winston Leonard Spencer-Churchill.
 The following is the life, work, and legacy of arguably the 20th centuries’ finest man.

-“Never give in, never give in, never, never, never, never—in nothing, great or small, large or petty – never give in except to convictions of honor and good sense.”
+“Never give in, never give in, never, never, never, never—in nothing, great or small, large or petty – never give in except to convictions of honour and good sense.”

 “If you’re going through hell, keep going.”